 EVERYONE who opens the digital download they purchase will then see your “welcome” and “thank you” pages alongside the product they ordered.

-You can put together your own template in Canva, or you can purchase my template for $17 (or less if you catch it on sale!).
+You can put together your own template in Canva, or you can grab my template for $17.
 This template has multiple pages!

 thank you // delivery pages

 On these pages, link to your finished products in Drive, Dropbox, etc on these pages.
 If it is a bundle, you can use multiple pages.
 If it's a single item, use page 5, 6, or even 10!

 I like to use this template to deliver my finished products because people lose files all the time but a pretty PDF with a coupon code and such pretty mockups stands a better chance against the digital graveyard.

 Inside this template you will also find a contact or follow-up page.
 This is where you will link to your social media, email list, etc.

 You can add a coupon to any of the pages, or you can use one of the coupon specific pages.
 Coupons are an easy way to get customers to come right back and buy more.
 Think about all the times you've left something behind, for whatever reason, but went back when given a coupon.
 Marketing 101, amiright?

 This template is offered in an 8.5×11 size for PDFs, and you'll also get a 2000x2000px option so you can use some of these pages in your Etsy listings when you are A/B testing new mockups (from tip #5 above).

 Making more money on Etsy is simple.

 Notice again, I didn't say making more money on Etsy was easy… but it is simple – and I just outlined the entire process in this blog post.
 You don't have to buy anything, you don't have to spend 100 hours trying to make $10, and you most certainly do not have to punch a clock and make someone else richer like most of us did for decades when we had “real” jobs.